-WRITTEN COMMUNICATION CURRICULUM - RUBRIC OF LEARNING OBJECTIVES (DESIRED OUTCOMES) & COMPETENCIES
+WRITTEN COMMUNICATION CURRICULUM RUBRIC (W)

+Program goal:

-Program goal: Guide and prompt students to locate and organize information with appropriate evidence and language for clear written communication of ideas.
+Guide and prompt students to locate and organize information with appropriate evidence and language for clear written communication of ideas.

-Learning objectives / Levels of Competency Desired outcomes Unsatisfactory Emerging Developing Proficient Mastery Logic and Order The student employs disciplinary expectations to produce clearly worded and organized text that makes a valid assertion.
-Fails to demonstrate awareness of the correct form or structure for this discipline.
-Begins to develop a sense of order to convey an idea; an emerging structure is apparent.
-Shows awareness of the disciplinary expectations of form; uses some elements of structure and language appropriate to support assertion.
-Adheres to disciplinary conventions, terms, and methods, and demonstrates the ability to develop a clear and succinct assertion for the reader.
-Skillfully uses field-specific conventions, terms, and methods to make a clear assertion that contributes to the discipline in an innovative way.
-Sources and Evidence The student uses appropriate evidence to support assertions, with documentation of sources in accordance with disciplinary conventions.
+Student learning Student Learning Outcomes' Levels of Competency: objective Unsatisfactory Emerging Developing Proficient Mastery SLO1: Logic and Order The student produces clearly worded and organized text that conveys the logic used to make an assertion.
+Fails to demonstrate awareness of the correct form or structure.
+Begins to develop a sense of order to convey an idea, and basic organizationa l structure is apparent.
+Shows awareness of the correct form or structure, and logic is employed to make an assertion.
+Presents a clear organizational pattern for the reader, with consistent and effective use of logic and structure to support assertion.
+Superior development of organizational patterns, and excellent use of logic throughout the writing assignment to support assertion.
+SLO2: Sources and Evidence The student uses appropriate evidence to support assertions, with documentation of sources in accordance disciplinary conventions.
 Fails to use evidence to support assertions.
 Uses scarce support to explain or substantiate assertions; attempts to document sources.
 Provides some support for assertions but ideas not fully integrated with the argument; documents sources but may not fully adhere to disciplinary conventions.
 Provides support for assertions with credible evidence that it is well integrated into the argument; shows an awareness of the standards for documentation in the discipline.
 Uses advanced reasoning and engaging scholarly evidence to supports original argument; carefully documents evidence in accordance with disciplinary conventions.
-Control of Language and Syntax The student uses language that is controlled, readable, clear, proofread, and suitable for the discipline.
+SLO3: Control of Language and Syntax The student uses language that is controlled, readable, clear, proofread, and suitable for the discipline.
 Fails to convey meaning due to lack of control.
 Attempts to control language but meaning impeded because of weak syntax and consistent errors in usage.
 Controls language to convey meaning clearly, but syntax and grammar are still a distraction.
 Controls language such that it is readable with few exceptions, but contains some errors in usage and grammar.
 Thoughtfully controls language that is correct, edited, proofread, and contains very few errors.